 Simulink Control Design software linearizes models using a block-by-block approach.
 The software individually linearizes each block in a Simulink model and produces the linearization of the overall system by combining the individual block linearizations.

-Linearize a model at the operating point specified in the model.
-The model operating point consists of the model initial state values and input signals.
+Linearize a model at its operating point consisting of initial state values and input signals.

 You can linearize a block or subsystem in your Simulink model without defining separate analysis points for the block inputs and outputs.
 The specified block or subsystem is isolated from the rest of the model before linearization.